kyma-project/community/concepts/modularization/README.md

 - error or success is not a final state (your dependencies can come and go) - reconcile, update status, bring it to the desired state eventually

 # Release channels
-Release channels let customers try new features early do discover potential issues related to upgrades before they affect their critical components.
-For that reason we introduce __fast__ channel that gets updated with new module versions as soon the version passes all quality gates (automated tests).
-The __regular__ channel gets that version usually few days later, unless some serious issue was discovered in the meantime.
+Release channels let customers try new features early and discover potential issues related to upgrades, before they affect their critical components.
+For that reason, we introduce the __fast__ channel that gets updated with new module versions, as soon the version passes all quality gates (automated tests).
+The __regular__ channel gets that version usually a few days later unless some serious issue was discovered in the meantime.

+Release channels are relevant only to the Kyma Control Plane use case.
+Kyma Control Plane is a central component that can manage many (thousands) Kyma clusters.
+For that purpose, the [lifecycle-manager](https://github.com/kyma-project/lifecycle-manager) can apply selected versions of components to all clusters connected to the release channels automatically.
+To run a module in your standalone cluster (not managed by Kyma Control Plane) you should just directly apply the module operator manifest.
+See more details here: [New installation procedure for open source Kyma](https://github.com/kyma-project/community/issues/792)

+Only released versions of modules can be submitted to the release channel.
+The submission is realized as a pull request to the internal git repository.
+The PR contains a module template or all the information required to build the module template (Kubernetes manifest to deploy module operator, default custom resource with module configuration, and required metadata).
 Moving module versions between channels can be done with a simple pull request (bump version).
 Later on, it can be automated using a promotion strategy suitable for the particular version change (major/minor/patch defined by [semver.org](https://semver.org/)) or priority (regular/hot-fix), but it is not the highest priority for the first iteration.

 # Release flow